-There are three members of the Commission: one from each Nebraska Congressional District.
+The Commission consists of four Commissioners: one from each Nebraska Congressional District and one At Large.
 Commissioners are appointed by the Governor, with the approval of the Legislature, for staggered six year terms.
-One Commissioner must be an attorney, and one Commissioner must be a licensed Nebraska real property appraiser.
-State law prohibits Commissioners from holding any other position of profit or engaging in any business interfering with or inconsistent with his or her duties as a Commissioner.
+At least two Commissioners must be attorneys and one Commissioner must be a licensed Nebraska real property appraiser.
+State law prohibits Commissioners from holding any other position of profit or business engagement which interferes with or is inconsistent with the duties as a Commissioner.

-Commissioner Hotz is the Commission member from the First Congressional District.
-He was first appointed by the Governor on August 20, 2007, and is currently serving a term ending January 1, 2028.
-He is currently serving his third term as Chairman of the Commission from July 1, 2013 to June 30, 2015.
+Rob Hotz is the Commissioner appointed from the First Congressional District.
+He was first appointed by the Governor on August 20, 2007, and is serving a term ending January 1, 2028.
+He is currently serving his third term as Chairman of the Commission.

-Rob is a fifth-generation Nebraskan, born and raised in Grand Island.
-He is a graduate of Grand Island Senior High, the University of Nebraska-Lincoln (BA, 1984), and the University of Nebraska College of Law (JD, 1994).
+Commissioner Hotz is a fifth-generation Nebraskan, born and raised in Grand Island.
+He is a graduate of Grand Island Senior High (1980), the University of Nebraska-Lincoln (BA, 1984), and the University of Nebraska College of Law (JD, 1994).

 In 2016, Commissioner Hotz was designated the Tax Judge of the Year by the Lincoln Institute of Land Policy and the National Conference of State Tax Judges.
-Rob is a member of the National Association of Administrative Law Judiciary.
-He has also served on the Planning Committee of the National Conference of State Tax Judges since 2010.
+He is a member of the National Association of Administrative Law Judiciary and has served on the Planning Committee of the National Conference of State Tax Judges since 2010.
 He is also a member of the International Association of Assessing Officers.
 Commissioner Hotz also teaches a class on the U.S. Constitution to High School students.

-Steven A. Keetle is the Commissioner from the Second Congressional District.
-Commissioner Keetle was appointed by Governor Pete Ricketts on December 3, 2015.
+Steven Keetle is the Commissioner from the Second Congressional District.
+Commissioner Keetle was first appointed by Governor Pete Ricketts on December 3, 2015.
 Commissioner Keetle is currently serving a term that runs through January 1, 2024.
 Commissioner Keetle is currently Vice-Chairman of the Commission and has previously served two terms as Chairman of the Commission.

 Commissioner Keetle lives in Omaha with his wife and children.